Stop! Your Lease Extension in Coniston Could Be FREE

 If you are facing a significant premium because your lease in Coniston has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Top reasons for Coniston lease extension
+Main reasons to start your Coniston lease extension

 A Coniston leasehold property depreciates with the years remaining on the lease.

-An extended lease is almost the same value as a freehold
+An extended lease has roughly the same value as a freehold

-Lending institutions may decide not to grant a mortgage with a short lease
+Lenders will not issue a mortgage with a short lease

 Lender Requirement